rrgayhart/programming_ruby_group/README.md

 A randomly generate list of assignments is as follows

-These two classmates will write a short summary of: 1 Getting Started ["Romeeka", "Nikhil"]
+*These two classmates will write a short summary of: 1 Getting Started ["Romeeka", "Nikhil"]
-These two classmates will post a ruby example of 1 Getting Started:
+*These two classmates will post a ruby example of 1 Getting Started:
- ["Billy", "Luke"]
+ ["Katrina", "Luke"]
-These two classmates will write a short summary of: 2 Ruby.new ["Nikhil", "Luke"]
+*These two classmates will write a short summary of: 2 Ruby.new ["Nikhil", "Luke"]
-These two classmates will post a ruby example of 2 Ruby.new:
+*These two classmates will post a ruby example of 2 Ruby.new:
- ["Romeeka", "Luke"]
+ ["Romeeka", "Billy"]
-These two classmates will write a short summary of: 3 Classes, Objects, and Variables ["Persa", "Bryana"]
+*These two classmates will write a short summary of: 3 Classes, Objects, and Variables ["Persa", "Bryana"]
-These two classmates will post a ruby example of 3 Classes, Objects, and Variables:
+*These two classmates will post a ruby example of 3 Classes, Objects, and Variables:
  ["Billy", "Persa"]
-These two classmates will write a short summary of: 4 Containers, Blocks, and Iterators ["Nikhil", "Adam"]
+*These two classmates will write a short summary of: 4 Containers, Blocks, and Iterators ["Nikhil", "Adam"]
-These two classmates will post a ruby example of 4 Containers, Blocks, and Iterators:
+*These two classmates will post a ruby example of 4 Containers, Blocks, and Iterators:
  ["Billy", "Jonah"]
-These two classmates will write a short summary of: 5 Sharing Functionality: Inheritance, Modules, and Mixins ["Bryana", "Persa"]
+*These two classmates will write a short summary of: 5 Sharing Functionality: Inheritance, Modules, and Mixins ["Bryana", "Persa"]
-These two classmates will post a ruby example of 5 Sharing Functionality: Inheritance, Modules, and Mixins:
+*These two classmates will post a ruby example of 5 Sharing Functionality: Inheritance, Modules, and Mixins:
- ["Billy", "Adam"]
+ ["Katrina", "Adam"]

 ----------------------------